The Great Green Wall: trees to halt the desert

 The Great Green Wall will be all the more sustainable if it is home to multiple species.
 Plant biodiversity increases resistance to climatic variations, insects and disease.
 Other shrubs and herbaceous plants are therefore needed to join the trees in this vast canopy.

-The desert date tree
+The desert date palm

 Balanites aegyptiaca (L.) Delile